 And there was a prophetess, Anna the daughter of Phanuel, of the tribe of Asher.
 She was advanced in years and had lived with her husband seven years after her marriage, and then as a widow to the age of eighty-four.
 She never left the temple, serving night and day with fastings and prayers.
 At that very moment she came up and began giving thanks to God, and continued to speak of Him to all those who were looking for the redemption of Jerusalem.
 Luke 2:36-38 (NASB)

 We are told that she was from the tribe of Asher.
-Now for those who wonder about the “ten lost tribes of Israel” from the northern part of the land of Palestine, this passage tells us that the tribes were not lost.
+Now for those who wonder about the “ten lost tribes of Israel” from the northern part of the land of Canaan, this passage tells us that the tribes were not lost.
 Asher was one of those tribes in northern Israel.
 Now if Anna was from Asher, God did not lose them, and they were not lost in Jesus’ day.
 God knows where they are.

 Anna was dedicated to God.
 We are told that she never left the temple.
 She was a prayer warrior.
 Probably few women have been more committed to prayer than this godly woman.
 Somehow God told her that her Messiah was in the temple, and so she approached Jesus and began to thank Him.
 She knew the baby was her Messiah!
 We do not know what she said to Jesus’ parents.
 It would have been wonderful to have been there and to have listened.
 Then Anna started telling others about the One she had waited for – her Messiah!